andersevenrud/gothite-wm/README.md

 > gothite: a red or yellow or brown mineral; an oxide of iron that is a common constituent of rust.

-*This is a personal project created in an attempt to learn Rust and xlib.
+*This is a personal project created in an attempt to learn Rust, xlib and cairo.
 Not actually intended for usage and is missing a lot of features at the moment.*

 ## Installation